JamesSkemp/words/content/post/review-sony-srsx55blk-powerful-portable-bluetooth-speaker.md

 +++
-title = "Review: Sony SRSX55/BLK Powerful Portable Bluetooth Speaker" summary = "The following is a review of the Sony SRSX55/BLK Powerful Portable Bluetooth Speaker, received as part of the Amazon Vine program." draft = false comments = false date = "2015-07-26T11:26:24-05:00"
+title = "Review: Sony SRSX55/BLK Powerful Portable Bluetooth Speaker" description = "The following is a review of the Sony SRSX55/BLK Powerful Portable Bluetooth Speaker, received as part of the Amazon Vine program." draft = false comments = false date = "2015-07-26T11:26:24-05:00"